 Professional Fiduciaries work with clients who may be vulnerable to abuse or financial exploitation due to their mental or physical impairments.

 Licensing and oversight by the Professional Fiduciaries Bureau provides a layer of protection for these clients and their families.
 Licensing ensures that Professional Fiduciaries have met education and experience requirements and have passed a competency exam and a criminal background check.

 What if a licensed Professional Fiduciary violates the law?

 The Bureau can take action against licensees who violate the law.
 Actions can include fines, sanctions, and license suspensions or revocations, or even referral to law enforcement authorities for criminal prosecution.

 How do I report something to the Professional Fiduciaries Bureau?

 Who is exempt from licensing?

-- A trustee or agent under durable power of attorney for healthcare or finances for four or more people.
+- A trustee or agent under durable power of attorney for healthcare or finances for no more than three people.

 Some professionals who perform fiduciary duties working within their scope of practice are also exempt from licensing.
 They include: